CAEP Annual Reporting

 This review brings together multiple sources of evidence that the program regularly monitors, including GPA, Observation Rubric, ePortfolio Rubric, Dispositions Continuum for Teaching & Learning Tool, and qualitative feedback from the candidates’ senior specialists (supervising clinical faculty) and school-based mentors.
 Candidates also present aspects of their strengths and areas for improvement, using their ePortfolio entries as a framework.
 Candidates must satisfy a final formal review by the Co-Directors in August (the last month of their program) before they can graduate and are recommended for certification ensuring completer competency.

 To date all graduates have satisfied New York State required licensure measures.
-Including passing the edTPA (alternatively the Assessment of Teaching Skills - Written, during the pandemic), Educating All Students Exam, and the Earth Science Content Specialty Test.
+Including passing the edTPA (while it was required and alternatively the Assessment of Teaching Skills - Written, during the pandemic), Educating All Students Exam, and the Earth Science Content Specialty Test.

 Year Enrolled Graduated Graduation Rate